InteractiveComputerGraphics/PositionBasedDynamics/README.md

 Furthermore we use our own library:
 - [Discregrid](https://github.com/InteractiveComputerGraphics/Discregrid/) to generate cubic signed distance fields for the collision detection

-The library was tested on Windows 10, Ubuntu 16.10 and Mac OS X 10.10.5.

 **Author**: [Jan Bender](http://www.interactive-graphics.de), **License**: MIT